cygnus-chain/node/README.md

 Features

-* Builds and installs Geth v1.10.23 with halving support.
+* Builds and installs Cygnus core v1.11.33.1 with halving support and dapp defi support.
 * Automatically initializes the chain using genesis.json.
 * Static peer configuration for consistent P2P connectivity.
 * Optional CPU or external mining setup.